mactul/powermake/documentation.md

 config.target_is_macos()
 ```

-Returns `True` if the target operating system is MacOS.
+Returns `True` if the target operating system is macOS.
 This uses the [config.target_operating_system](#target_operating_system) member.

 <details>